Accessibility and why is it important

 Paying attention to accessibility benefits all students; for example, a learner on a mobile device in a public space might find video captions very useful.
 Equally a student might have a temporary disability such as an eye infection which affects their ability to read.

-It is important to note that universities and their staff have a moral and legal requirement to ensure that all students are equally able to access and use the learning resources provided, as set out in the Equality Act 2010.
+It is important to note that universities and their staff have a moral and legal requirement to ensure that all students are equally able to access and use the learning resources provided, as set out in the Equality Act 2010 and The Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018.

 The Equality Act 2010 clearly defines the responsibility of all tutors to make reasonable adjustments that ensure their resources are accessible to all students.
 This is an anticipatory duty, which means that you must not wait to act until you have a student with a disability.
 For example, if you record a short video explaining an assessment’s criteria, that information must also be available as text, even if you have no students with impaired hearing.